katorlys/ParkourPack/README.md

 Please go to our [Github release page](https://github.com/katorlys/ParkourPack/releases).

 ## Notice
-- The datapack is licensed under [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0), and is FOREVER FREE.
+- The datapack is licensed under [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0), and is FREE FOREVER.
 - Test before reviewing.
 Please don't leave bad reviews if you dislike it.
 - If you find a bug, still don't know how to use the datapack, or have new features to suggest, go to our [Github issues page](https://github.com/katorlys/ParkourPack/issues).
 - Have any other issues or questions?
 Go to [Discussions](https://github.com/orgs/katorlys/discussions) for further assistance.